The Truce (1997 film): Reception

 Whereas the film can be seen as belonging to the tradition of the "cinema of prose," it also contributes to the "cinema of poetry," as defined by Pier Paolo Pasolini.

 Brian Webster, writing for the Apollo Guide, finds the film "a war story with little violence and virtually no sentimentality.
 If you're not ready for it, you might find The Truce passing before your eyes without making much of an impact.
 It doesn't smack you in the face with a powerful message, but instead works its way inside you more gradually."

 The film opened on 71 screens in Italy and grossed $414,890 in its opening weekend, ranking sixth at the box office.
+After three weeks it had grossed $1.4 million.
 In the US and Canada it grossed $71,448.

 Awards

 This film won the David for Best Director, Best Film and Best Producer at the David di Donatello Awards.
 It also won the Audience Award at the São Paulo International Film Festival.

 It was nominated for the Palme d'Or at the 1997 Cannes Film Festival.